 Some psychological warning signs that indicate a heroin addiction include:

 There are many signs that someone may be experiencing a heroin overdose.
 The most common signs are shallow or stopped breathing.
 Other signs may include:

 Additionally, heroin overdose victims may become unconsciousness or fall into a coma.
 If you or someone you know is experiencing any of these symptoms after using heroin, please call 911 immediately.

 Heroin addiction is a life-threatening condition that can and often does result in overdose and death.
 Fortunately, it can be treated effectively through the use of a comprehensive addiction treatment program.
-Our center offers both inpatient and outpatient formats that include therapy, counseling, and group support.
+Our center offers outpatient treatment formats that include therapy, counseling, and group support.

 We have the tools you need to recover from heroin addiction, regain your life, and enjoy the long-term sobriety, well-being, and happiness you deserve.